larry868/zazzy/README.md

 # zazzy

+Zazzy is a simple Static Site Generator, written in Go.

 ``zazzy`` is an extended version of the `sz` extremely minimal static site generator written in Go. `sz` itself was inspired by `zas` generator.

 ## Values